BoE's Miles says "bizarre" to say forward guidance has failed

 But since then it has shied away from commenting on market interest rates and instead preferred to focus on a broader set of financial conditions such as the interest rates banks charge to households and small businesses.

-Miles's comments at a finance conference hosted by the University of London echo the support on Monday from Chancellor George Osborne, who earlier this year urged the BoE to reconsider its opposition to forward guidance.
+Miles's comments at a finance conference hosted by the University of London echo the support on Monday from finance minister George Osborne, who earlier this year urged the BoE to reconsider its opposition to forward guidance.

 Miles said the guidance helped the public better understand that interest rates were not about to go up as soon as the recovery strengthened and growth returned to or even exceeded its long-run annual average of somewhat over 2 percent.